sieis/eamonn-hashnode-backups/cl1w4y0qa05mlkmnv1ewzc1f0.md

-## Encouragement for freeCodeCamp's Relational Database Course
+## Relational Databases with freeCodeCamp

 I've run into some hurdles along the way.
 Hopefully this can save you a bit of trouble.